 Suica App is the iPhone version of Mobile Suica long available on Japanese feature phones via i-mode and the Mobile Suica app on Android.
 Suica App gives you extra functions:

-Create a new Suica card (on your iPhone)
+Create a new Suica card (on your iPhone or Apple Watch)

 Create or change your commute plan